django-ftl/django-ftl/docs/api/activator.rst

 .. function:: deactivate()

    De-activate the currently activated locale.
-All Bundles will throw exceptions if you try to generate messages with them, until you activate another language.
+All :class:`~django_ftl.bundles.Bundle` objects will fallback to the default locale if you try to generate messages with them (or throw exceptions, depending on the value of ``require_activate``), until you activate another language.

 .. function:: override(locale_code)